revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 > Exteding more than one class leads to multiple inheritance of state in java.
+If a class extends more than a single class, it inherits all the fields of superclasses, and if two classes have same fields and they are intialized by different constructors or methods of different classes, JVM can not give precidence to an Intilization.
+So, Multiple Inheritance of state is not possible in java.

 </details>